Sokndal Municipality: Geography

 The municipality is the southernmost in Rogaland county.
-The North Sea lies to the south and west, the river Sira and the Åna fjord lie to the southeast (separating it from Flekkefjord in Agder county), the municipality of Lund lies to the east and north, and the municipality of Eigersund lies to the northwest.
+The North Sea lies to the south and west, the river Sira and the Åna fjord lie to the southeast (separating it from Flekkefjord Municipality in Agder county), Lund Municipality lies to the east and north, and Eigersund Municipality lies to the northwest.
 The lakes Grøsfjellvatnet and Eiavatnet both lie on the northern border of the municipality.
-The coastline of Sokndal is fairly smooth, although there are two larger fjords which cut into the municipality: the Rekefjorden and Jøssingfjorden.
-The Lille Presteskjær Lighthouse marks the entrance to the Rekefjorden.
+The coastline of Sokndal Municipality is fairly smooth, although there are two larger fjords which cut into the municipality: the Rekefjord and Jøssingfjorden.
+The Lille Presteskjær Lighthouse marks the entrance to the Rekefjord.
 The southeastern part of the municipality is very rocky and rugged.
 As part of Magma Geopark, much of the landscape is characteristic and open.
 It is the site of the large Tellnes mine, a large producer of titanium.